AnthonyM5/my-awesome-blog/_posts/2021-02-15-first-post.md

 {% endhighlight %}

-There are runtimes referred to as quadratic time, where the run time is equivalent to the squared input.
-We're nesting two loops, our inner loop runs n times each iteration of the outter loop (n x n or n<sup>2</sup>).
+There are run-times referred to as quadratic time, where the run time is equivalent to the squared input.
+We're nesting two loops, our inner loop runs n times each iteration of the outer loop (n x n or n<sup>2</sup>).

 O(n<sup>2</sup>) Time: